phytec/kivy-demo/doc/demo/media.rst

 Media with Kivy
 ===============

-The provider used on Kivy is the gstreamer.
+Kivy use Gstreamer as provider on the board for images and videos.
+You can have more information on how they are setup in Kivy documentation in the `Image section <https://kivy.org/doc/stable/api-kivy.core.image.html#module-kivy.core.image>`_ and the `Video section <https://kivy.org/doc/stable/api-kivy.core.video.html#module-kivy.core.video>`_.

 Images
 ------